Ocalenie Foundation logo

 Overview of the Organization

-Ocalenie Foundation is dedicated to building a multicultural, open society with human rights as its foundation.
-For 23 years, we have been supporting migrants and refugees in Poland, helping them establish new lives and become independent.
-Our work focuses on providing comprehensive support to ensure the well-being and integration of those we assist.
-Foundation’s portfolio of programs and services is quite comprehensive, all of the services we provide remain free of charge.
+The Ocalenie Foundation is committed to creating a multicultural, open society rooted in human rights.
+For 23 years, we have supported migrants and refugees in Poland, helping them build new lives and achieve independence.
+Our efforts are focused on offering comprehensive assistance to promote the well-being and integration of those we serve.
+All of our programs and services are extensive and provided entirely free of charge.

-• Providing assistance, integration, and activation services for foreigners, Poles, and people of Polish origin residing in or planning to come to Poland.
+• Providing support and integration services for foreigners, Poles, and those of Polish origin in or coming to Poland.

-• Supporting the development of social integration systems in Poland, particularly for refugees and immigrants.
+• Supporting the development of social integration systems, especially for refugees and immigrants.

 Target Groups